HemantMishra2003/Binary-DENnseNet-121/README.md

   - Uploaded Chest X-ray image.
   - Predicted class (**Normal / Pneumonia**).
   - Model confidence score.
-  - Enables users to **download and store prediction results**.                                      - of viewing or documentation
+  - Enables users to **download and store prediction results**.
+  - of viewing documentation.

 # How can you Contribute :